Quotients of buildings by groups acting freely on chambers: Weyl Data

-\begin{remark} The composition of a backtrack with a morphism is a backtrack, and the composition of a detour with a morphism is a detour.
-The first statement follows from the first property of morphisms.
-To see the second statement, suppose that the composition of a detour $ii'$ with a morphism $\go$ is a backtrack.
-Then $\go(i')=\go(i)^{-1}$.
-But $\go(i;i')=\go(i);\go(i')$ must be non-trivial, a contradiction. \end{remark}
+\end{enumerate} If we think of a generalized chamber system as a collection of groupoids indexed over $S$, then a morphism of generalized chamber systems is equivalently a collection of groupoid morphisms indexed over $S$, each of which has a trivial kernel,\footnote{ i.e. for each edge $g\in \cW_s$, $\omega(g)=1$ implies that $g$ is trivial} and consists of the same function on the chambers.

-We say a homomorphism of groupoids $\gf:\cG\map \cG'$ has a \textbf{trivial kernel} if for each edge $g\in \cG$, $\gf(g)=1$ implies that $g=1$.
-If we think of a generalized chamber system as a collection of groupoids indexed over $S$, then its easy to see that a morphism of generalized chamber systems is equivalently a collection of groupoid morphisms indexed over $S$, each of which has a trivial kernel and consists of the same function on the chambers.
+\begin{remark} The composition of a backtrack with a morphism is a backtrack, and the composition of a detour with a morphism is a detour. \end{remark}